Rethinking Mental Health for Remote Working

 Strategies to Cope When the Future is Uncertain

+People who ‘win’ at uncertainty mentally prepare themselves for the unknown, rather than pursuing the impossible task of preparing for every possible version of the future.
 Instead of being stifled by concerns over what the future might bring, there is an alternative.

 Take back control.

 At this point, you might be thinking, “Easier said than done.”
 With a little effort, it is possible to reduce the impact of uncertainty on your mental health.
-Dale Brashers and Timothy Hogan (scholars in the field of Communication and Uncertainty Management) suggest that that uncertainty isn’t something negative to eliminate from our lives.
+Dale Brashers and Timothy Hogan (scholars in the field of Communication and Uncertainty Management suggest that that uncertainty isn’t something negative to eliminate from our lives.
 Rather something to be managed.

 In other words, it’s possible to ‘hack’ your mind to change (or “manage”) the way you experience uncertainty.
 And here’s the best bit: you won’t need a lobotomy to start feeling better.
 It takes a few small steps to build some resilience.